pfizer-opensource/CoSpred/readme.md

 ### 2. Setup the computing environment

-- Git clone the repo, download the pre-trained model `pretrained_models.zip` and `example.zip` from [FigShare](https://figshare.com/s/8a60e7017cd82db9a1b7), and store under `CoSpred/demo/data`.
+- Git clone the repo, download the pre-trained model `pretrained_models.zip` and `example.zip` from [FigShare](https://figshare.com/s/8a60e7017cd82db9a1b7), create a data folder `CoSpred/demo/data`, and store two zip files there.

 #### Option 1: Pull the pre-built docker image
 ```shell